 In terms of the ability to collect permanent partial disability in the event of a Non-scheduled Injury, the percentage assigned by a treating physician as compared to permanent total disability is then multiplied by a theoretical maximum of 1,000 weeks.
 By comparison, the largest number of weeks available for a Scheduled Injury is 500 weeks.

-More importantly, in the event of a Non-scheduled Injury, an injured worker can obtain benefits for a loss of earning capacity benefits in excess of functional disability if permanent restrictions preclude a return to an injured worker’s former earning level.
+More importantly, in the event of a Non-scheduled Injury, an injured worker can obtain benefits for a loss of earning capacity benefits if permanent restrictions preclude a return to an injured worker’s former earning level.
 Loss of earning capacity benefits are intended to provide payment for lost wages over the entirety of an injured workers career.

 Loss of earning capacity claims can, and often do, significantly increase the value of a Worker’s Compensation claim.
 For example, if a construction worker with a high school education injures her back while working, she may only receive a 5% permanent partial disability rating.
 That claim would be worth approximately $18,000.
 Now, if that same worker has restrictions that prohibit her from lifting more than 30 pounds for the rest of her career, a vocational expert may assign a loss of earning capacity of 25%.
-The loss of earning capacity claim alone in that case would be worth approximately $90,500.
-That’s on top of the $18,000.
+The loss of earning capacity claim in that case would be worth approximately $90,500.

 The difference in the value of Scheduled and Non-scheduled injuries cannot be emphasized enough.